deployphp/docs/tasks.md

 ### Once

-To run task only once:
+To run a task only once:

 ```php
 task('do', ...)->once();
 ```

-Will run on first host only.
+Will run on the first host only.

 ### Reconfigure

-You can reconfigure tasks, e.g. provided by 3rd party recipes by retrieving them by name:
+You can reconfigure tasks, e.g. those provided by 3rd party recipes by retrieving them by name:

 ```php
 task('notify')->onStage('production');